-|Origin||16th-century Europe, especially Germany under the reforms of Martin Luther (1483-1546).
+|16th-century Europe, especially Germany, under the reforms of Martin Luther (1483-1546).

 |The name comes from the effort of members to “purify” the Church of England.

 |Martin Luther, John Calvin of France (1509-1564), and Ulrich Zwingli of Switzerland (1484-1531)

 |The Apostles Creed, the Nicene Creed; the writings and sermons of Martin Luther, especially the 95 Theses, Calvin’s The Institutes of the Christians Religion; many others

 |The largest Protestant denominations today are the Southern Baptist Convention, the United Methodist Church, the Evangelical Lutheran Church of America, and the Assemblies of God.

-|Conservative in all ways: the Puritan way of life is comprise of discipline, honesty, humility, and devotion.
+|Conservative in all ways: the Puritan way of life is comprised of discipline, honesty, humility, and devotion.

-The Puritans, however, did not just write some of the most beloved works in Christian history, but had a strong reputation for living out their faith, often with great self-sacrifice.
+The Puritans, however, did not just write some of the most beloved works in Christian history but had a strong reputation for living out their faith, often with great self-sacrifice.
 Even for non-Calvinist and non-Reformed believers today, Puritan literature touches the heart.

-“To enjoy a great religious book requires a degree of consecration to God and detachment from the world that few modern Christians have.
-The early Christian Fathers, the Mystics, the Puritans, are not hard to understand, but they inhabit the highlands where the air is crisp and rarefied, and none but the God-enamored can come.”A.W. tozer
+A.W.
+Tozer wrote, “To enjoy a great religious book requires a degree of consecration to God and detachment from the world that few modern Christians have.
+The early Christian Fathers, the Mystics, the Puritans, are not hard to understand, but they inhabit the highlands where the air is crisp and rarefied, and none but the God-enamored can come.”